Posted on

 PayPal recurring payments: Perks & bottlenecks

-For one, PayPal is one of the widely used and accepted forms of payments, and secondly, it has an easy-to-use interface that simplifies the overall process of creating subscriptions.
+For one, PayPal is one of the widely used and accepted forms of payment, and secondly, it has an easy-to-use interface that simplifies the overall process of creating subscriptions.
 It allows you to provide recurring payments and create a predictable revenue channel.

 Pros of PayPal subscriptions